Quality Matters (QM) is an international organization that is recognized as a leader in quality assurance for online education

-- The Faculty Course Developer will implement the Quality Matter Rubrics in the course that is being developed for online or blended delivery with the assistance of a Center for Innovative Learning Instructional Designer.
-Contact email@example.com for assistance while the course is being developed.
+- The Faculty Course Developer will implement the suggestions of Quality Matter Rubric in the course that is being developed for online or blended delivery.
+The assistance of a Center for Innovative Learning Instructional Designer is available.
+Contact firstname.lastname@example.org for assistance while the course is being developed.
 Please be sure and follow the process for online and blended course design and delivery as described by the UNTHSC Distance Education Committee.

 - Application for course review will be submitted to the QM Course Review Management System by a QM Coordinator from the Center for Innovative Learning.

-- An Official Review Team (consisting of 3 individuals) will be assigned to the course review.
+- An Official Review Team (consisting of 3 individuals) will be assigned to the course review by QM.
 The review team consists of at least one reviewer who is external to the organization submitting the course, at least one reviewer who is a Subject Matter Expert, and a Team Chair who is a QM Master Reviewer.
-Access to LMS and to QM course shell under review will be provided to the reviewers by a QM Coordinator.
-Reviewers will be assigned to course shell with the Student role.
+Access to LMS and to QM course shell under review will be provided to the reviewers by a QM Coordinator with the Student role.
 See QM website for more information on official review requirements.

-- A pre-review phone conference is held amongst the Faculty Course Developer, and the review team.
+- A pre-review phone conference is held among the Faculty Course Developer, and the 3 member review team.
 Course review will begin after phone conference.